 Booking generally opens approximately three weeks prior to the commencement of each dining term for dining and non-dining sessions.
 Please see the diary of events at the end of this handbook for the dates.

-Qualifying sessions can be booked in three ways; online via the Inn’s website, in person at the Treasury Office or by post using a booking form.
+Qualifying sessions can be booked in two ways; online via the Inn’s website or in person at the Treasury Office.
 No bookings are taken over the telephone.

 With the exception of local qualifying sessions for outside London students, all qualifying session tickets must be purchased through the Treasury Office.
 Students are not allowed to sell their tickets to other students.